Iaijutsu is the art of fast drawing a melee weapon—unsheathing and sheathing it with blinding speed.

 |20 or higher||Opposing samurai’s skill bonus in Iaijutsu|

 |25 or higher||Opposing samurai’s total attack and damage bonus with his primary weapon|

 Strike: In the final round, both duelists attempt to strike each other down.
 The duelist with the highest check in the stance phase goes first with a single melee attack with advantage.
-If the attack connects, use twice the damage dice you normally would and add the attacker’s check from the stance phase as additional damage.
+If the attack connects, use twice the damage dice you normally would and add your check from the stance phase as additional damage.
 The duelist with the lowest check in the stance phase, if he has survived the initial attack, can now make a single melee attack as well, using the same conditions as the initiative winner.
 If both duelists survive the strike phase, combat continues as per the regular combat rules.
 The duel continues until one of the combatants is dead.